perishky/methylseqextractor/readme.md

 # methylseqextractor

-A tool allowing the flexible calculation of concordance and heterogeneity metrics in methyl-seq data.
+A tool allowing the flexible calculation of
+DNA methylation concordance
+and heterogeneity metrics in methyl-seq data.

 ## Installing dependencies